pivotal/docs-tas-adapter/getting-started.md

 ## <a id="assign-admin-user"></a>Assign the admin role to a user

-After you have installed the Cloud Foundry command-line interface (cf CLI), use it to log in to the Application Service Adapter and assign the admin role to an existing user in the Kubernetes cluster.
+After you install the Cloud Foundry command-line interface (cf CLI), log in to the Application Service Adapter and assign the admin role to an existing user in the Kubernetes cluster:

 1. Target the cf CLI at the API endpoint.